 Prior to appointment in the program, fellows must have one of the following: at least two years of a pathology residency accredited by the ACGME or of a program located in Canada and accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC); or certification by the American Board of Pathology in anatomic pathology and clinical pathology or in anatomic pathology.
 If a graduate of an international medical school, the applicant must have a valid ECFMG certificate.
 The candidate must also be eligible for employment in Massachusetts and obtain a Massachusetts medical license prior to starting the fellowship.

 Structure of the Cytopathology Fellowship

-In order to develop diagnostic acumen, the fellow spends approximately half of the year on cytopathology signout.
-Although always under supervision, the fellow is the primary cytopathologist in charge of cytology cases along with the accompanying surgical pathology, either cellblocks or core biopsies, and is responsible for professional communication with clinicians, radiologists and cytotechnologists and for timely completion of signout.
-The fellow will spend 4 weeks in the cytopathology division of the Brigham and Women's Hospital in order to be exposed to a varied case mix and to alternate methods in laboratory management and cytopreparatory techniques.
-The fellow will spend, under supervision, at least 4 weeks in one or more of the sub-specialized areas of surgical pathology signout at MGH.
-As much as possible, the area will be chosen according to the desires of the fellow.
+In order to develop diagnostic acumen, the fellow spends approximately half of the year on cytopathology sign-out.
+Although always under supervision, the fellow is the primary cytopathologist in charge of cytology cases along with the accompanying surgical pathology, either cell blocks or core biopsies, and is responsible for professional communication with clinicians, radiologists and cytotechnologists and for timely completion of signout.
+The fellow will spend four weeks in the cytopathology division of the Brigham and Women's Hospital in order to be exposed to a varied case mix and to alternate methods in laboratory management and cytopreparatory techniques.
+A three-week rotation in the Mass General molecular pathology laboratory is part of the program.
 Outside of the four weeks of vacation, the fellow will spend the remainder of the year working on projects.
-Duty hours are 8 am to usually 6 pm, but no later than 9 pm, Monday to Friday.
-There is no night or weekend call responsibility.
+Duty hours are 8:00 am to usually 6:00 pm, but no later than 9:00 pm, Monday through Friday.
+There is no on-site night or weekend call responsibility.

 55 Fruit Street, Warren 219